Home and independent learning

-At Ashlyns we believe home-learning should be purposeful.
-It should be a vital part of each student’s progress in every subject.
+At Ashlyns we believe home learning should be purposeful and useful: it should be a vital part of each student’s progress in every subject.
 It should seek to consolidate and extend already existing knowledge and skills, and should build important skills, such as revision, research, independence and organisation, literacy, and numeracy, amongst others.

-Teachers assign home-learning where it is necessary within their units of learning.
-This means that it is useful and purposeful as teachers have decided where within their lessons it most aids progress to assign the task.
+Teachers assign home learning where it is necessary within their units of learning.
+This means that it is purposeful and beneficial to knowledge and skill development as teachers have decided where within their lessons it most aids progress to assign the task.

 Years 7, 8 and 9: